 - d.
 Selected suitable accounting policies and applied them consistently. - e.
 Made judgements and estimates that were both reasonable and prudent. - f.
 Kept proper and up to date accounting records. - g.
-Taken reasonable steps for the prevention and detection of de - h.
+Taken reasonable steps for the prevention and detection of fraud and other irregularities. - h.
 Complied with the Code of Practice on Local Authority Accounting.